 This means that, if the matrix $F\big(\J^{(N)}\big)$ has a right-limit along a subsequence $(N_k)_{k\in\N}$ which is a Laurent matrix, then the linear statistic $\Xi_{N_k}(F)$ converges in distribution to a Gaussian random variable as $k\to\infty$.
-In random matrix theory, the MCL and its variations have become an important device to prove that fluctuations of eigenvalue statistics are asymptotically Gaussian.
-Besides his work on linear statistics from the classical group, the techniques developed in~\cite{Soshnikov_00a} also applies to the sine process and some other generalization, see~\cite{Soshnikov_01}.
+In random matrix theory, the MCL and its variations have become an important devices to prove that fluctuations of eigenvalues statistics are asymptotically Gaussian.
+Besides the classical compact groups, the techniques developed in~\cite{Soshnikov_00a} also applies to the sine process and other generalizations,~\cite{Soshnikov_01}.
 The MCL was also used in \cite{RV_07a} to keep track of eigenvalues fluctuations for the Ginibre ensemble.
-In fact, the approach of Rider and Vir\`{a}g is rather similar to the one used in this article and it can be generalized to complex orthogonal polynomial ensembles with respect to a rotationally invariant measure.
-A similar lemma appeared first in the work of Spohn on linear statistics of the sine process which comes up as the invariant measure for Dyson's Brownian motion; see Lemma~2 in \cite{Spohn_87}.
+In fact, the approach of Rider and Vir\`{a}g is rather similar to the one used in this article and it can be generalized to any complex OPE with respect to a rotationally invariant measure.
+A similar lemma appeared first in the work of Spohn on linear statistics of the sine process seen as the invariant measure for Dyson's Brownian motion; see Lemma~2 in \cite{Spohn_87}.
 However, the first correct proof of Spohn's lemma was given in~\cite{Soshnikov_00a} as well.
-Another related lemma (lemma~\ref{thm:RS}) appeared in \cite{RS_96} to show that, assuming the Riemann Hypothesis, the correlation functions for the spacings between $N$ consecutive appropriately rescaled zeroes of the Riemann Zeta function converge to that of the GUE as $N\to\infty$.
-In the appendix~\ref{A:MCL}, we show that all these lemmas are consequences of the DHK formulae (\ref{DHK}) which were used in~\cite{Kac_54} to provide one of the first proofs of the Strong Szeg\H{o} theorem, cf.~formula~(\ref{Szego}). \\
+Another related lemma (lemma~\ref{thm:RS}) appeared in \cite{RS_96} to show that, conditionally on the Riemann Hypothesis, the correlation functions for the spacings between $N$ consecutive appropriately rescaled zeroes of the Riemann Zeta function converge to that of the GUE as $N\to\infty$.
+In the appendix~\ref{A:MCL}, we show that all these lemmas are consequences of the DHK formulae (\ref{DHK}) which were used in~\cite{Kac_54} to provide one of the first proofs of the Strong Szeg\H{o} theorem; cf.~formula~(\ref{Szego}) below. \\